To apply for admission as an independent graduate student:

 Limit on course registration

-Independent graduate students take no more than the equivalent of two graduate courses per term and up to a maximum of 12 credits from a specific program.
-Independent students are classified as graduate part-time students.
+As an independent graduate student, you may take no more than the equivalent of two graduate courses per term and you are limited to a maximum of 12 credits from a specific program.

 After you are accepted